in our free newsletter.

 An online broker lets you buy and sell stocks, ETFs, and mutual funds online within your trading account.
 They’re often called “online brokerage” or “discount brokerage” because this trading method is more cost-effective than a traditional brokerage.

-Using an online broker, you’re the boss: you make the investment decisions and choose what to purchase.
+Using a trading platform (or online broker), you’re the boss: you make the investment decisions and choose what to purchase.
 While you can purchase individual stocks and bonds through your online broker, most DIY investors opt to build their portfolios out of ETFs.
-This strategy lets you build a highly diversified portfolio without worrying about purchasing dozens of individual stocks.
+This strategy lets you build a highly diversified portfolio without worrying about buying stocks one at a time.

 • Account maintenance fees: $0 per year